nixer89/xrptipbot-alexa-skill/README_FR.md

 - contacts in your XRP Tip Bot App
 - an Amazon account
 - an Alexa enabled device
-- running Alexa with one of the following locale settings: de-DE, en-US, en-CA, en-IN, en-GB, en-AU
-- japanese, french, spanish and italian are not supported yet

-# XRPTipBot-Skill Details

-## Checking your balance
 To check your balance, use one of the following commands:
 - "Alexa, ask Tip Bot for my balance."
 - "How many XRP do I have?"
 - "What is my balance?"

-## Sending tips to your contacts
 To send a tip to one of your contacts, just say:
 - "Alexa, tell Tip Bot to send a tip to {user_name}"
 - "send a tip"